manij89/manij89/README.md

 In a previous life I was an audiologist and in charge of general hearing center management.
 This let me combine complex hearing aid technology with a healthy dose of compassion for my patients and excellent organisational skills.

-Outside of programming, I am a pop/jazz singer, love climbing mountains and shredding down them on a snowboard 🏔 🏂
+Outside of programming, I like to sing, love climbing mountains and shredding down them on a snowboard 🏔 🏂

 ### What am I doing now